 We appreciated the SFR industry when we are in a buyer's market - that is a market where there is more housing supply than buyers.
 This was certainly the case during the financial crisis.
 In the buyer’s market case, the SFR industry is an important source of capital and liquidity.

-However, in a seller's market like today - where there is more demand than homes available - the SFR industry can become a barrier to homeownership.
-It is difficult for an individual first-time homebuyer to compete with an all-cash offer from an investment bank!
-In the seller’s market case, the SFR industry is more likely to crowd out private home buying capital.
+However, in a seller's market - where there is more demand than homes available - the SFR industry can become a barrier to homeownership.
+It is difficult for an individual first-time homebuyer to compete with an all-cash offer backed by an investment bank!
+In the seller’s market case, the SFR industry is more likely to crowd out private home-buying capital.

 Since racism and other forms of discrimination are found in our recent past, and